ecmwf/ecflow/docs/client_api/command_internals.rst

             Free dependencies for a node.
-Defaults to triggers After freeing the time related dependencies (i.e time,today,cron) the next time slot will be missed. arg1 = (optional) trigger
+Defaults to triggers After freeing the time related dependencies (i.e time,today,cron) the next time slot will be missed.

+            Argument(s):

-              arg2 = (optional) all
+                all: (optional)
-                     Free trigger, date and all time dependencies arg3 = (optional) date
+                    # Free trigger, date and all time dependencies

+                date: (optional)
-                     Free date dependencies
+                    # Free date dependencies

-              arg4 = (optional) time
+                time: (optional)
-                     Free all time dependencies i.e time, day, today, cron arg5 = List of paths.
-At least one required.
-Must start with a leading '/'
+                    # Free all time dependencies i.e time, day, today, cron

+                paths
+                    # A space separated list of paths.
+                    # At least one path must be provided.
+Paths must start with a leading '/'

             Usage: